MicroStrategy/rest-api-docs/docs/common-workflows/filter-data/retrieve-filters-applied-to-a-visualization/return-metric-based-view-filters.md

 ---
-title: Return the Metric-Based View Filter Criteria Applied Prior to Aggregation
+title: Return the metric-based view filter criteria applied prior to aggregation
 description: A view filter specifies a set of attribute or metric-based filtering criteria.
 In dossiers, a view filter is applied to a visualization-level dataset before metrics are aggregated.
 Because view filters are applied at the visualization-level, they can dynamically restrict the data being displayed without re-executing the underlying dataset against the warehouse.
 ---